The Centre's Frequently Asked Questions – Faculty of Engineering

 If you are an international student and your employer is requesting verification that you are legally able to work in Canada, McMaster University cannot provide this information.
 A student’s citizenship status is protected under FIPPA privacy legislation.
 It is the responsibility of the employer to verify the student is legally able to work in Canada for the duration of the co-op.

 Students must return for one full-time study term after finishing their final co-op work term.
 If a student in a mandatory co-op program is approaching their final study term but has not completed all required co-op work terms, their academic advisor will place a co-op hold on their Mosaic account.
-This hold prevents students from enrolling in academic courses to ensure they remain eligible for co-op.
-The Centre admin team will only remove the hold once a student has met their mandatory co-op requirement.
+This hold prevents students from enrolling in academic courses to ensure they remain eligible for co-op, and subsequently, can complete their degree requirements.
+The Centre will only remove the hold once a student has met their mandatory co-op requirement.

 If you have a co-op hold on your account but would like to discuss the potential to enrol in an academic course, you must contact your Academic Advisor.